-Though the positioning of the PMHS in the first round of tests was performed according to normal procedures in PMHS tests, the differences observed between the outcome in the THOR and PMHS tests caused the positioning procedure to be reviewed.
-The new protocol included a more quantitative approach to positioning, finding corresponding landmarks and scaling relationships between the surrogates.
-Unfortunately, several of the positioning parameters used in round 2 were not registered in round 1 because they were not considered necessary for the tests.
-For instance, this is the case of the sternum angle measurement that was complemented in the second test series with the measurement of the so-called T1-T12 angle (which consisted of a measurement of the slope with respect the horizontal of a straight line connecting the spinous process of the 2 vertebrae).
-This change in the measurement of torso angle was made after discussing the positioning procedures with researchers experienced in performing matching PMHS and THOR sled tests (G. Shaw, personal communication, March 16, 2017).
-The need to establish reliable seating procedures based on external landmarks that could be identified in the ATD surrogates was present throughout the whole project and has not been completely solved.
+While the positioning of the PMHS in the first round of tests was performed according to normal procedures in PMHS tests, the differences observed between the outcome in the THOR and PMHS tests caused the positioning procedure to be reviewed.
+The new protocol included a more quantitative approach to positioning finding corresponding landmarks and scaling relationships between the surrogates.
+Unfortunately, several of the positioning parameters used in round two were not registered in round one as they were not considered necessary for the tests.
+For instance, this is the case of the sternum angle measurement that was complemented in the second test series with the measurement of the so-called T1-T12 angle (that consisted of a measurement of the slope with respect the horizontal of a straight line connecting the spinous process of the two vertebrae).
+This change in the measurement of torso angle was agreed after discussing the positioning procedures with experienced researchers on performing matching PMHS and THOR sled tests (Shaw, 2017).
+The need of establishing reliable seating procedures based on external landmarks that could be identified also in the ATD surrogates was present throughout the whole project and it has not been completely solved.

 PMHS 3 is an outlier in this study in terms of age and anthropometry, and so are the results observed from this test.
-We considered that it was worth reporting the results observed for this subject because, if corrected by age, its anthropometry is not far from the predicted anthropometry of a 94-year-old (average height: 159 cm; average weight: 59.7 kg; Perissinotto et al. 2002).
+We considered that it was worth reporting the results observed for this subject as, if corrected by age, its anthropometry is not far from the predicted anthropometry of a 94-year-old (average height: 159 cm; average weight: 59.7 kg) (Perissinotto et al., 2002).
 Interestingly, this subject sustained 15 rib fractures and most of them occurred in the posterior aspect of the rib cage, bilaterally and close to the costovertebral junction.
-This chest injury pattern is uncommon and was totally different from what was observed in the other 2 PMHS tests in this series.
-This test subject presented a very stiffened spine due to the formation of osteophytes, which produced a prominent kyphosis of the thoracic spine.
+This chest injury pattern is uncommon and was totally different from what was observed in the other two PMHS tests of this series.
+This test subject presented a very stiffened spine due to the formation of osteophytes that produced a prominent kyphosis of the thoracic spine.
 Whether this characteristic is related to the exhibited injury pattern is unknown.
-A recent study by Shurtz et al (2018) exposed 2 small elderly females to a simulated side impact.
-The 83-year-old subject tested in this study had an anthropometry similar to that of PMHS 3 (44 kg, 155 cm) and also exhibited a similar pattern of rib cage fractures (AIS 3), with many fractures near the costovertebral joint.
-Unfortunately, the authors did not provide any further explanation for the injury mechanism associated with the posterior rib fractures.
+A recent study by Shurtz et al (2018) exposed two small elderly females to a simulated side impact.
+The 83-year-old subject tested in this study had an anthropometry similar to PMHS 3 (44 kg, 155 cm) and also exhibited a similar pattern of rib cage fractures (AIS 3), with many fractures near the costovertebral joint.
+Unfortunately, the authors did not provide any further explanation of the injury mechanism associated to the posterior rib fractures either.

-The use of chest bands to quantify PMHS thorax deflection is common practice in this type of test; however, the equipment was not available for this study.
-Adding chest deflection measurement capabilities would have been useful characterizing the PMHS thoracic response. in Nevertheless, the quantification of PMHS deformation is not part of the development of the thoracic injury criteria because the measurement of chest deflection is based only on the THOR IRTRACC data (Poplin et al. 2017).
-This is why the matching PMHS and THOR tests were planned, though not all of the PMHS information could be recorded.
+The use of chest bands to quantify PMHS thorax deflection is common practice in this type of tests, however the equipment was not available to this study.
+The possibility of adding chest deflection measurement capabilities would have been useful in characterizing the PMHS thoracic response.
+Nevertheless, the quantification of PMHS deformation is not part of the development of the thoracic injury criteria as the measurement of chest deflection is based only on the THOR IRTRACC data (Poplin et al, 2017).
+This is why the matching PMHS and THOR tests were planned, even if not all the PMHS information could be recorded.